openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 token before creating their accounts.

-You can configure third-party authentication to bypass the registration page that allows learners to update the non-PII information that you send in authentication tokens.
+You can configure third-party authentication to bypass the registration page that allows learners to update any non-PII information that you send in authentication tokens.
 If you do this, you should keep in mind that if the edX site encounters problems creating an account with the information you supply, the learner will have an opportunity to update the information and correct the